-A Rancho Cordova man was arrested on five felony charges of state income tax evasion, we announced on September 30, 2009.
+(Sacramento) A Rancho Cordova man was arrested on five felony charges of state income tax evasion, the Franchise Tax Board (FTB) announced.

 Owen D. Mosburg, 52, was in Department 4 of the Sacramento County Superior Court for an unrelated court appearance on charges of grand theft.
-According to our special agents, Mosburg allegedly filed fraudulent 2003 and 2004 state income tax returns and failed to file his 2005 through 2007 state income tax returns.
+According to FTB special agents, Mosburg allegedly filed fraudulent 2003 – 2004 state income tax returns and failed to file his 2005 – 2007 state income tax returns.
 During the years under investigation, Mosburg was employed by a Rancho Cordova building products company and earned more than $352,000.
 Mosburg owes the state more than $11,900 in unpaid tax.
 Penalties, interest, and the cost of the investigation will be added to this amount.

 Each tax count carries a maximum term of three years in state prison.

-Every year we contact individuals who may have a filing requirement, but have not filed a tax return.
+Every year FTB contacts individuals who may have a filing requirement, but have not filed a tax return.
 These individuals have 30 days to file their state tax return or show why one is not due.
-We contacted Mosburg numerous times to file his delinquent returns.
+FTB contacted Mosburg numerous times to file his delinquent returns.